-5.2 Organisational structure
+5.2 Organisational Structure

 The organisational structure of the Agency should match the actual and foreseen needs of the country.
 To some degree, these needs are proportional to the number of existing and planned radiocommunication networks in the region.
-It should also follow the country's governmental structure and national practices, taking into account the financial, technical and personnel limitations.
-These elements vary from country to country so that it is difficult to recommend a single structure that could be universally applicable in all countries.
-It should also be noted that the efficiency of the Agency depends more on the qualifications of the staff than on the number of staff.
-An example of organisational structure based on functional responsibilities is shown in § 1; more details can be found in the relevant ITU texts listed at the end of this handbook and in the Bibliography.
+It should also follow the country's governmental structure and national practices, taking into account the financial, technical and personal limitations.
+These elements vary from country to country so that it is difficult to recommend one structure universally applicable in each country.
+It should also be noted that the efficiency of the Agency depends more on the qualifications of the staff than on its number.
+An example of organisational structure based on functional responsibilities is shown in Chapter 2; more details can be found in the relevant ITU texts listed at the end of this handbook and in the Bibliography.